 Steeplechase Article and Photos Copyrighted - see credits below

-The Steeplechase probably owes its existence as a formal form of racing to the enclosing of British agricultural land in the 18th century.
-Prior to the passage of the enclosure law, in hunting your horse, you only really had to deal with streams and ditches.
-After the growth of enclosures, if you wanted to run to the hounds, you had to cross hedges, stone walls and banks and post and rail fences.
+The Steeplechase probably owes its existence as a formal racing discipline, to the enclosing of British agricultural land in the 18th century.
+Prior to the passage of the enclosure law, in hunting your horse you only really had to deal with streams and ditches.
+After the growth of enclosures, you had to cross hedges, stone walls and banks and post and rail fences.

 One early and famous steeplechase was held in County Cork, Ireland in 1752, and was run over a distance of four miles between Buttevant Church to St. Leger Steeple.
 For years steeplechases were run over natural country, but the first recored race over made-up fences occurred 1810 in Bedford, England.

 In the mid-1800's chases developed for the amateur rider that kept certain aspects of its hunting origins but also offered competition chases for professionals that continued to evolve to the present day Steeplechase.

 In 1839 the most famous steeplechase in the world was organized, the Grand National at Aintree, near Liverpool, England.
 The early four mile course was over grown with 26 obstacles, including blanks, walls and streams.
 The race paid a sweepstakes of 25 sovereigns and was won by a bay named Lottery, who completed the course in only 5 minutes longer than it takes to run it now!